Skip to Content

 Don’t miss Manneken Pis

-Statue of urinating boy dressed up as Santa
+Statue of urinating boy dressed up as Santa.

 Santa is one of the costumes belonging to Manneken Pis

 The curious, 2-foot-tall peeing boy statue known as Manneken Pis is the top attraction.
-At all hours of the day, tourists pour down the street to see the small figure, which was originally made all the way back in 1619.
+At all hours of the day, tourists pour down the street to see the small figure, which was originally made back in 1619.
 If you’re lucky, you just might see him dressed up.
 (To see his full wardrobe, head to the GardeRobe MannekenPis).

 For a more in-depth look at what to do and where to eat in Brussels, see our detailed city guide.